RickvdLaan/SharpSql/README.md

 **Summary**

-A simple pre-ahlpha ORM Framework written in .NET Standard 2.1.
-Currently closed source, but open for viewing with the default copyright laws in place.
+A pre-alpha O/R mapping framework for .NET Standard 2.1, licensed under the MIT license.

 ## Table of contents